bminer/node-blade/README.md

 You can add custom filters at compile-time using the API.

+Variable interpolation is supported for certain text filters, as well.
+If a text filter returns text in `#{var_name}` notation, then anything between the curly braces is replaced with vanilla JavaScript code.
+To avoid this behavior, text filters can either escape the `#{stuff}` with a backslash, or it can set its `interpolation` property to `false`.

 ### Code

 Use dash (`-`) to specify a code block.
 Use equals (`=`) to specify code output.
 A few examples, please?